ruggeri/tech-notes/databases/principles-of-distributed-database-systems.md

   transforming the global query to a query on fragments.
 * The goal is to produce a decent query, but one which will still needs guidance from statistics, which have not yet been used.
+* Basically we're just eliminating redundant or unnecessary parts of the query based on algebraic laws.
+We're not really developing a "plan" for it.

+## Ch8: Optimization of Distributed Queries

+* Greedy: try to step-by-step build up the best plan.
+* Dynamic programming: tries to break down planning into smaller subproblems it solves.
+* But dynamic approaches run into trouble as number of relations in the query grows.
+So randomized strategies are often used.
+    * It sounds like simulated annealing is actually used!
+Start with a random query plan, then make iterative improvements.
+Restart several times.
+* In 1980, cost of one page worth of network communication to disk IO was ~20:1 in a WAN.
+For early ethernet (10Mbps), this was 1:1.6.
+So this is saying that for geo distributed applications, just think of communication, but inside a datacenter you need to balance.
+Of course, it's harder to balance IO and CPU too.
+    * If we want to measure response time, rather than total load, we need to factor in parllelization too.
+* Most of what we do is figuring out the size of intermediate joins.
+* Select:
+    * To figure the cardinality of a select, try to estimate %age of rows kept.
+    * For an equality `A=value`, you can say it's `1/card(A)`, where `card(A)` is the number of values for that attribute.
+    * For a `A < value`, you can use `(value-min(A))/(max(A)-min(A))`.
+Likewise for `A > value`.
+    * Obviously these assumptions assume uniform distribution, but what else could you do...
+* Joins: Look at DB Systems chapter 16 notes.
+* Union and difference are hard to estimate, because it's hard to know how many duplicates will be encountered.
+* Instead of assuming uniformity of values, we can use histograms.
+That could be useful for things like equality or range predicates.
+* Typical approaches are greedy (INGRES) and dynamic programming (System R).
+See Chapter 16 notes of DB Systems book.
+* Bushy trees vs linear trees
+    * Most of the time
+* For distributed queries, they recommend sending the smaller join operand.
+    * Or the *semijoin* way is to send the keys of operand R, compute what is kept of operand S, and send that part of S to R. This works well especially if there is a high selection factor.